Rossall School: The Archway

-This was erected in 1867, under the reign of William Osborne, with the foundation stone being laid by William Cavendish, 7th Duke of Devonshire.
+The archway was erected in 1867, under the reign of William Osborne, with the foundation stone being laid by William Cavendish, 7th Duke of Devonshire.
 It is believed to have been designed by Edward Graham Paley.
 It is clearly modelled on the entrance gates of the Oxbridge colleges and originally had large wooden doors which were locked at night; these have since been removed for improvements in access.

 The Chapel

-In the 1860s a new school chapel was built to cope with the increasing number of students, the old chapel serving, as it does today, as the school library.
+In the 1860s a new school chapel was built to cope with the increasing number of pupils, the old chapel serving, as it does today, as the school library.
 The new chapel was designed by Edward Graham Paley, extended by Robert Lorimer and includes carvings by Eric Gill.
 The chapel organ was designed by Harrison & Harrison.
 Rossall celebrated the chapel's 150th Anniversary on 1 April 2012.

 The Dining Hall

 The original school dining hall burnt down in the 1920s.
 The replacement, the current dining hall, was designed by Sir Hubert Worthington.
 The design was not without fault however – it was constructed from bricks encased in a weatherable coating that would dissolve away to leave it looking in the same condition as the rest of the square.
 The largest section of wood panelling behind the headmaster's table in the dining hall is made from an oak tree that grew in the back garden of George Mallory.
 It was claimed in 1944 that it was the largest school dining hall in the country, and was described by F. A. M. Webster in his book Our Great Public Schools as, "one of the most splendid in the country."

 There are four coats of arms attached to the exterior of the dining hall to commemorate the various families associated with Rossall over the years: the Allen Family for the medieval and Renaissance owners of the site; the Hesketh Family for the Anglican family who acquired the sequestered property of the Roman Catholic Allens during the English Reformation; the Fleetwood family who intermarried with the Heskeths and became the most recent owners of the site prior to the original loan of Rossall Hall for the opening of the school by their last representative, Sir Peter Hesketh-Fleetwood; and the Beechey Family for the founder of the school, St. Vincent Beechey.

 During the summer of 2020 the Dining Hall was undergoing major renovations, for the first time after Queen Elizabeth II visited the school in 1994.
 The project was funded through the Rossall School Foundation.
 Renovations included a new colour scheme, which is now light blue and white.